Skip to main content

 How to connect Lusha to Salesforce, configure field mapping, and set up export preferences for your team.

-Written by Ella
+Written by Hila

 The Salesforce integration lets you push contacts revealed in Lusha directly into Salesforce as Leads, Contacts, or Accounts β€” with no manual data entry.
 This guide covers how to connect the integration, configure field mapping, and set account export preferences.